What is Video Metadata? (The Complete 2026 Guide)

 3. Structural Metadata

-• Bitrate: The amount of data per second (see our guide on video bitrate).
+- Bitrate: Data per second (related to quality; see our guide on video bitrate).

 Why Should You Care?